 Here are some things to look for and work on:

 - The mannerly person exhibits self-confidence.
 This character trait is usually observed through their behavior and savvy way of interacting in both social and business situations.
-Upon meeting the mannerly person, you will be impressed by his or her adeptness and ability to comfortably navigate circumstances, whether familiar or not.
+Upon meeting the mannerly person, you will be impressed by his or her adeptness and ability to navigate circumstances, whether familiar or not comfortably.
 Remember that learning to be confident in what you stand for and in your abilities does not necessarily demand that you become proud and obnoxious.
 On the contrary, people are attracted to power constrained by humility and kindness.

 - When a person is mannerly, she is considerate of others.
-Her sensitivity toward the plight or difficulties of others dictates that she not only notice, but that she also does whatever she can to meet their needs.
+Her sensitivity toward the plight or difficulties of others dictates that she not only notice but that she also does whatever she can to meet their needs.
 Mannerly children are ever aware that their behavior reflects their upbringing and as a result, they are thoughtful and courteous representatives of their family when they are with others.

 - The mannerly person is purposely aware of the rights of others.
 He is respectful in his associations, recognizing differences, whether these be due to age, culture, or status, without making them a key point.
 In any given situation, he shows due deference and equally respects the old and young.

 - When you meet a person of impeccable manners, you will most likely find her to be a very practical problem-solver who has an uncanny common sense of style.
 This is the person who knows when to remain silent and when to speak up on a matter.
-She is able to maintain relationships through her commitment to integrity, and she is a go-to confidante who gives wise advice.
+She can maintain relationships through her commitment to integrity, and she is a go-to confidante who gives wise advice.
 You should never have to worry about this person being a snob or gossiping to others.

 - A person of great manners uses tact, values honesty and understands the power of words and actions.
 Because he does, he will generally be slow to respond and will purposely act, rather than react to most situations.
 He is careful to think before he speaks or acts.
 As you grow in etiquette, remember not to allow your biases and opinions to draw you away into vain and corrupting conversations.
 Have and maintain convictions, but pick your battles.

 - Someone who knows proper etiquette deals with awkward situations with grace and poise.
-The world is filled with people who have never learned good manners or allowed their etiquette faux pas to become long-lasting bad habits.
+The world is filled with people who have never learned proper manners or allowed their etiquette faux pas to become long-lasting bad habits.
 Understanding this and learning how to deal with it is essential for anyone who doesn't want to let others cause them to react in a negative way.

 How Did You Do?